ilhan007/ui5con25-handson/docs/3_Develop_ChatMessage.md

 ## 1. Generate `ChatMessage` Web Component

+Open second terminal window (don't stop the running server) in the project's root.
-We’ll use the create-ui5-element command to scaffold the component, which generates the following files:
+And, use the `create-ui5-element` CLI command to scaffold the new component:

 - src/ChatMessage.ts
 - src/ChatMessageTemplate.tsx